tanthammar/alpine-lazy-load-assets/README.md

 ### x-load-js
 The `x-load-js` directive adds a `<script>` tag to the `head` or `body` of your document.
+You can also position the script before or after an existing script.
+You don't have to supply a full path, the script searches for a script tag that **contains** the given value.
 ```html
 //appended to <head>
 <div x-load-js="['/path/to/your/js/file.js']"></div>